RunZGit/SparkMLIntro/KMeansPyspark/README.md

 Installation Adapted from [TutorialPoint](https://www.tutorialspoint.com/apache_spark/apache_spark_installation.htm)

 ## Example
-Here is an example of perfoming KMeans clustering with pyspark on a small dataset of datapoints
+Here is an example of perfoming KMeans clustering with pyspark on a small dataset of datapoints:
 ```
 1,1,0
 2,2,0